cyberark/secretless-broker/sidecar-injector/README.md

 + CONJUR_VERSION - the version of your Conjur instance (4 or 5)
 + CONJUR_APPLIANCE_URL - the URL of the Conjur appliance instance you are connecting to
-+ CONJUR_AUTHN_URL - the URL of th authenticator service endpoint
++ CONJUR_AUTHN_URL - the URL of the authenticator service endpoint
 + CONJUR_ACCOUNT - the account name for the Conjur instance you are connecting to
 + CONJUR_SSL_CERTIFICATE - the x509 certificate that was created when Conjur was initiated